Education, English

 Duration: the total duration of the program includes four weeks.

-Key vocabulary: The plan will develop vocabulary including new terms; ecosystem, air pollution, conservation
+Key vocabulary: The plan will develop vocabulary including new terms: ecosystem, air pollution, conservation

 Materials:

-• Writing will allow creating complex content.
+• Writing will allow the creation of complex content.

 • Visual literacy will enhance the ability to analyze things.